 What is the best way to do this?

 There are many ways to change the water in a fish tank and different methods will work better for different aquariums.
 If you have a small aquarium, using a bucket and a gravel vacuum is a cheap and easy method if you have a strong back.
 If you have larger tanks, using a python and a pump might be a better solution.

-How often do you change the water in a saltwater fish tank?
+How often do you do this for a saltwater fish tank?

 Performing a water change every week, or every second week is generally recommended for your saltwater or reef aquarium.
 Just like for freshwater tanks, the volume, and frequency of your changes will depend on a few factors like bioload and feeding amount.
 Some reef tanks can also get to the point where they do not need frequent water changes or any water changes and can function off dosing supplementation.

-Can I change all of the water in my fish tank?
+Can I completely empty and refill my fish tank?

 No, changing all of the water in your aquarium in one go is a bad idea because it will be very stressful for your fish.
 It will also be harmful to your beneficial bacteria colonies and could disrupt the nitrogen cycle in your tank.